Housing for Karratha service workers

 1.2 These Terms and Conditions are in addition to any formal agreement with Warambie entered into by the Supplier in relation to the Goods or Services (Contract).
 Should there be any inconsistency between these Terms and Conditions and the Contract, the Contract shall prevail.

-• (a) communicating to Warambie that it accepts the Purchase Order in writing;
+(a) communicating to Warambie that it accepts the Purchase Order in writing;

-• (b) delivering the Goods ordered in accordance with these Terms and Conditions;
+(b) delivering the Goods ordered in accordance with these Terms and Conditions;

-• (c) commencing to carry out the Services the subject of the Purchase Order; and
+(c) commencing to carry out the Services the subject of the Purchase Order; and

-• (d) 7 days after receipt of the Purchase order unless rejected earlier in writing.
+(d) 7 days after receipt of the Purchase Order unless rejected earlier in writing.

-1.4 If the Supplier accepts a Purchase Order, a contract comes into existence (the Agreement) and these Terms and Conditions apply.
+1.4 If the Supplier accepts a Purchase Order, a contract comes into existence (the Agreement)

 2. Interpretation